Infomaker/serverless-image-resizing/README.md

 ## Description

-Resizes images on the fly using Amazon S3, AWS Lambda, and Amazon API Gateway.
-Using a conventional URL structure and S3 static website hosting with redirection rules, requests for resized images are redirected to a Lambda function via API Gateway which will resize the image, upload it to S3, and redirect the requestor to the resized image.
-The next request for the resized image will be served from S3 directly.
+Resizes images on the fly using Amazon S3 and AWS Lambda.

-## Usage
+## Install

+**Note:** If you create the Lambda function yourself, make sure to select Node.js version 6.10.

 1. Build the Lambda function